Fast, Lifetime-Preserving Readout for High-Coherence Quantum Annealers: ISOLATION

-Recall from Eq.~(\ref{eq:Meff}) that the QFP can be seen as a tunable effective mutual inductance, $M_{eff}$, that couples the flux qubit $z-$loop to the tunable resonator RF SQUID loop.
-Fig.~\ref{fig:isolation_anti} shows how this effective mutual permits the flux qubit to interact with the tunable resonator.
-When the QFP $x-$loop is biased to $0$ $\Phi_0$ and the tunable resonator is kept at its upper sweet spot frequency of $6.46$ GHz, a clear anti-crossing develops as the flux qubit frequency is swept through the resonator frequency (Fig.~\ref{fig:isolation_anti}, top).
-A full circuit Hamiltonian simulation (see Appendix~\ref{sec:circuitizer}) verifies the existence and size of the anti-crossing (dashed white lines in Fig.~\ref{fig:isolation_anti}, top), and yields an effective cavity coupling between the qubit and tunable resonator of $g/2\pi = 9.8$ MHz.
-However, note that according to Eqs.~(\ref{eq:beta})--(\ref{eq:Meff}), $M_{eff}$ actually crosses through zero at $\Phi_x^{qfp}=\Phi_0/2$, ensuring the existence of a maximally-off bias point.
-When the QFP $x-$loop is biased to $\Phi_0/2$, no anti-crossing is observed, which implies a limit on the interaction strength of $g/2\pi \le 18.8$ kHz from the frequency resolution of the measurement (Fig.~\ref{fig:isolation_anti} bottom).
+Recall from Eq.~(\ref{eq:Meff}) that the QFP can be seen as a tunable effective mutual inductance, $M_{eff}$, that couples the flux qubit $z$ loop to the tunable resonator rf SQUID loop.
+In Fig.~\ref{fig:isolation_anti} we show how this effective mutual permits the flux qubit to interact with the tunable resonator.
+When the QFP $x$ loop is biased to $0$~$\Phi_0$ and the tunable resonator is kept at its upper sweet spot frequency of $6.46$ GHz, a clear ant-crossing develops as the flux qubit frequency is swept through the resonator frequency (top plot of Fig.~\ref{fig:isolation_anti}).
+A full circuit Hamiltonian simulation (see Appendix~\ref{sec:circuitizer}) verifies the existence and size of the anticrossing (dashed white lines in the top plot of Fig.~\ref{fig:isolation_anti}), and yields an effective cavity coupling between the qubit and tunable resonator of $g/2\pi = 9.8$ MHz.
+However, note that according to Eqs.~(\ref{eq:beta})--(\ref{eq:Meff}), $M_{eff}$ actually crosses through zero at $\Phi_x^{QFP}=\Phi_0/2$, ensuring the existence of a maximally off bias point.
+When the QFP $x$ loop is biased to $\Phi_0/2$, no anticrossing is observed, which implies a limit on the interaction strength of $g/2\pi \le 18.8$ kHz from the frequency resolution of the measurement (bottom plot of Fig.~\ref{fig:isolation_anti}).